Use the probability distribution in Exercise 3 to find the probab... | Channels for Pearson+

 1

 Identify the probability distribution provided in Exercise 3.
-This could be a discrete probability distribution, such as a probability mass function (PMF), or a table listing the probabilities for each possible number of personal fouls.
+This could be a table, formula, or list of probabilities associated with the number of personal fouls committed by DeMar DeRozan.
+Ensure you have the probabilities for all relevant outcomes (e.g., 0, 1, 2, 3, 4 fouls, etc.).

-Determine the range of values that correspond to 'fewer than four personal fouls.'
-This means you are interested in the probabilities for 0, 1, 2, and 3 personal fouls.
+Determine the range of outcomes for which you need to calculate the probability.
+In this case, it is 'between two and four personal fouls, inclusive,' which means you need the probabilities for 2, 3, and 4 fouls.

-If the probabilities are given in a table, locate the corresponding values for P(X = 0), P(X = 1), P(X = 2), and P(X = 3) and add them together.

-Verify that the total probability for all possible outcomes in the distribution equals 1.
-This ensures the distribution is valid and that your calculations are based on accurate data.
+Verify that the sum of probabilities in the entire distribution equals 1 (if not already done in Exercise 3).
+This ensures the distribution is valid and your calculations are based on accurate data.

 Verified video answer for a similar problem: